 During the challenge, students will set the robotic vehicles they have built in collaboration with instructors on a variety of missions.
 Students compete at a variety of levels of difficulty, as designated by MATE: Beginner, Scout (Intermediate), and Ranger (Advanced Intermediate).
 For beginner students, this year’s theme for the ROV piloting challenge is Bermuda-based, focusing on navigating through a reproduction of the island’s famed Harrington Sound to collect sea urchins and sea grasses.
 The theme for students competing at the Scout and Ranger levels will be “Port Cities of the Future: Commerce, Entertainment, Health and Safety.”

-“This is the first year we run the Ranger class for Bermuda and it is a high level of competition,” said BIOS science educator Kaitlin Baird, who coordinates the program.
+“This is the first year we run the Ranger class for Bermuda and it is a high level of competition,” said BIOS science educator Kaitlin Noyes, who coordinates the program.
 “I am also excited that for the first time we will host in the competition Berkeley Institute, Dellwood Middle School, St. David’s Primary, Whitney Institute, and Bermuda College.”

 Students will also earn points from judges based on a marketing poster and team interviews about their ROV.

 The challenge reflects BIOS’s commitment to using underwater vehicles to understand complex ocean processes, Baird said.
 Building ROVs fosters critical thinking skills, enhances individual and group problem solving skills, and boosts technological fluency.
 It also supports education goals associated with science, technology, engineering, and mathematics, known as the STEM fields.